alanng10/class-lang/Docue/Article/Sande/a.md

 The var cannot be assigned to.
 1 derived class is ArrayIntTypeName.
 ArrayIntTypeName represents value array of IntType name.
-ArrayIntTypeName has syntax that starts with "value" index word, followed by Int of class IntTypeName, followed by limit brace right open token, followed by Value, followed by limit brace right close token.
+ArrayIntTypeName has syntax that starts with "value" index word, followed by Kind of class IntKind, followed by limit brace right open token, followed by Value, followed by limit brace right close token.
 Value can be either IntValue, IntHexValue, IntSignValue or IntHexSignValue.
-The IntType is the Type that Int represents.
+The IntType is the int type of Kind.
 Var that is declared with ArrayIntTypeName is allocated space for the array of int anys with the IntType.
 The var holds ref value that is memory index of the allocated array.
 The var Type is 64 bits IntType.